 Hemingways is one of the most exceptional 5-star hotels in Nairobi, the epitome of luxury and seclusion, far from the bustle of the city.

 Picture this, a table on the terrace, beside a fountain and manicured lawns, scrumptious meals, amazing jazz, and limitless prosecco.

-Yes, you read that right, every Sunday from 12-3pm they offer brunch buffet and all the prosecco you can drink over live jazz music.
+Yes, you read that right, every Sunday from 12-3pm, they offer a brunch buffet and all the prosecco you can drink, accompanied by live jazz music.

 CJ’s is a lovely modern space with stunning interior décor.
-They have a huge, sweeping seating area so it’s a great spot if you have a large group.
+They have a huge, sweeping seating area, so it’s a great spot if you have a large group.
 The serene environment makes it one of the most comforting places to spend brunch in Nairobi.

 They have an extensive menu with various international cuisines.
 While they don’t offer any alcoholic drinks on their menu, you can have refreshing lemonades and mocktails.